-Alaska courts awarding temporary spousal support will specify whether the award is for "rehabilitation" or "reorientation."
-A judge who finds that one spouse needs additional education or job training to improve his or her employment prospects may order support for rehabilitation.
-A spouse seeking this kind of support generally must have a specific employment goal and must describe to the court how the support will facilitate reaching that goal.
-Rehabilitative support usually lasts only as long as it will take the spouse to complete a program and begin a new job.
+The purpose of rehabilitation support is to provide the lower-earning spouse with the financial backing to gain the skills, education, or job training necessary to become self-supporting after the divorce.
+A spouse who receives rehabilitation support must have a specific employment goal and must describe to the court how the support will facilitate reaching that goal.
+Rehabilitation support usually only lasts for as long as it takes the spouse to complete schooling or a training program to begin a new job.

 The court reserves reorientation support for cases where one spouse needs help adjusting to a one-income household.
 Reorientation support is short-term (typically lasting one year or less) and most common in situations where the couple’s marital property isn’t enough to meet both spouse’s financial needs after the divorce.

 When setting spousal support, the judge will consider the following factors:

 It’s important to understand that there is no formula for the court to determine spousal support, and the judge has broad discretion when creating a final award.